Whenever you hear the word Italy, do you find yourself dreaming of destinations in Italy?

 From the North of Italy to the Island of Sicily, many of these Italian places are a little below the radar.

-And having visited each place, we can personally recommend you visit.
+Having visited each place, we can personally recommend that you visit.

 So, let’s get planning.